python-openxml/python-docx/docs/user/documents.rst

     target_stream = StringIO()
     document.save(target_stream)

+The ``'rb'`` file open mode parameter isn't required on all operating systems.
+It defaults to ``'r'`` which is enough sometimes, but the 'b' (selecting binary mode) is required on Windows and at least some versions of Linux to allow Zipfile to open the file.

 Okay, so you've got a document open and are pretty sure you can save it somewhere later.
 Next step is to get some content in there ...